micrometre/transformers/README.md

 ## To dos

-- 🌍 Language Detection - Detect what language text is written in
-- � Image Classification - Classify images into categories
+- 🖼️ Image Classification - Classify images into categories

 ## 🤝 Contributing